algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 If you want to easily share source code with your colleagues and to use best practices like code reviews, we recommend an external repository host.
 This does mean that our browser-based Web IDE won't be available for use, but the configuration will allow you to more flexibly manage access to your source code and integrate with any existing SCM workflows you may use.

-**Algorithm Migration** At this time, Algorithmia does not have built-in support for migrating algorithms between repository hosts.
+**Algorithm Migration:** At this time, Algorithmia does not have built-in support for migrating algorithms between repository hosts.
 However, to achieve the same end result, you can create a new algorithm with its code hosted by the target SCM provider and then [migrate your algorithm source code](https://training.algorithmia.com/managing-advanced-workflows/768868) from the original algorithm to the new one.
 {: .notice-info}

 ### Hosting source code on Algorithmia